chri1852/Upland-Sold-Out-Map-Generator/README.md

 To use you will need to have Paint.Net installed, and be on a windows machine.
 The map painting works via ordering mouse clicks via the script, so it is critical that you have Paint.Net open on your main monitor at a resolution of 1920x1080.
 When you run the script make sure that the blank map image and the tools bar on Paint.Net are not covered by any other window.
 Follow the below steps to run the script:

 1. Open Paint.Net on your primary monitor, and ensure the tools bar is visable.
+2. Ensure the color is set to Black.
-2. Open the CityName_Auto.png file for the city you want to run.
+3. Open the CityName_Auto.png file for the city you want to run.
-3. Open Powershell (ISE or Terminal) and run the BuildNeighborhoodMap.ps1 script.
+4. Open Powershell (ISE or Terminal) and run the BuildNeighborhoodMap.ps1 script.
-4. Select the City you wish to build by typing the cooresponding number and pressing enter.
+5. Select the City you wish to build by typing the cooresponding number and pressing enter.
-5. The script will then download the data from UPX.World.
+6. The script will then download the data from UPX.World.
-6. Once the download is complete it will begin to fill in the map. **DO NOT MOVE THE MOUSE DURING THIS TIME**
+7. Once the download is complete it will begin to fill in the map. **DO NOT MOVE THE MOUSE DURING THIS TIME**
-7. Once the map is filled in the script will finish, update the date on the map and save it as a new file, and you are done.
+8. Once the map is filled in the script will finish, save the map as a new file, and you are done.

 ## Notes